Electrospinning-Data.org: A FAIR, Structured Knowledge Resource for Nanofiber Fabrication: Conclusion

-Looking ahead, the long-term value of Electrospinning-Data.org will depend on continued growth in dataset scale and diversity through community contributions and systematic literature curation.
-A sufficiently large, failure-inclusive, and consistently structured corpus could facilitate predictive modeling, inverse design, and classification tasks by reducing the burden of data wrangling.
-As the platform matures, it may serve not only as a discovery tool for individual researchers, but also as shared infrastructure for the field.
+Looking ahead, the long-term value of Electrospinning-Data.org will be realized as the dataset grows in scale and diversity through community contributions and systematic literature curation.
+A sufficiently large, failure-inclusive, and consistently structured corpus will lower the barrier for predictive modeling, inverse design, and classification tasks — shifting the research challenge from data wrangling to model innovation.
+As the platform matures, it has the potential to serve not only as a discovery tool for individual researchers, but as shared infrastructure for the field: a living knowledge graph that makes the collective experimental output of the electrospinning community an object of scientific inquiry in itself.